Mona Zaki: Production company

 In January 2024 Zaki co-founded the production company, Her Story, with publishing entrepreneur May Abdel-Azim.
 The incubator program is aimed at supporting female Egyptian and Arab filmmakers.
 Its inaugural program funded 20 short films, and in late 2024, they established a sister chapter in Bahrain with the support of the Bahrain Ministry of Information and the Bahrain Film Festival.
 In March of 2025 Her Story's Egypt chapter opened applications for its second edition.

 Personal life

 Mona is married to Egyptian actor Ahmed Helmy.
 They have three children: Lilly (born 2003), Selim (born 2014), and Younis (born 2016).

 Philanthropy

-Zaki has been a UNICEF Goodwill Ambassador since 2009 and in that capacity has appealed for donations surrounding regional events impacting children such as the 2020 Port of Beirut explosion or, in 2023, the conflict in Gaza.
+Zaki has been a UNICEF Goodwill Ambassador since 2009 and in that capacity has appealed for donations surrounding regional events impacting children such as the 2020 Beirut explosion and the Gaza war.
 In 2010 she was a spokesperson for the Egyptian Springs of Life blood donation campaign conducted in cooperation with the World Health Organization.